 Stand-alone computers and projection equipment belonging to users can be used in the meeting rooms.
 The library does not provide this equipment or related items, such as AV carts, cables, etc.

-Wireless access to the Internet is provided at all four full service libraries but computer equipment, including use of the library's teleprojector or internet network, is not available to public community room users.
+Wireless access to the Internet is provided at all six full-service libraries but computer equipment, including use of the library's teleprojector or internet network, is not available to public community room users.
 The library is not responsible for interruptions in the wireless connection.

 The person requesting the room reservation and/or the organization represented shall be held financially responsible for any damage to the facility, furniture, and equipment during the period of use.